Reviewed by Annabel

 Punctuating the decades are shorter sections full of statements: ‘David Bowie is…’ This was the mantra coined by Morley for the exhibition at the V&A Museum in London in 2013, which has since travelled the world.

-Reaching 1970, Morley changes style again, presenting Bowie’s 1970s in 140 scenes – each a vignette set over one day – some lengthy, some just a single line, like the 93rd one from 1976:
+Reaching 1970, Morley changes style again, presenting Bowie’s 1970s in 140 scenes – each a vignette set over one day, some just a single line, like the 93rd one from 1976:

 The 1980s onwards are covered in just 100 pages, although Blackstar featured large in the opening sections, and Morley already said he’d be concentrating on the earlier years.
-Interestingly, Bowie himself was a sleeping partner in the V&A retrospective, he may not have been present much, but he did make his own archives available – and he’d kept everything.
+Interestingly, Bowie himself was a sleeping partner in the V&A retrospective, but made his own archives available – and he’d kept everything.

-Bowie was also a book lover, and towards the end of the book, Morley includes his list of his 100 favourite books – see the complete list here http://www.davidbowie.com/news/bowie-s-top-100-books-complete-list-52061, which Bowie produced in 2013.
+Bowie was also a book lover, and towards the end of the book, Morley includes his list of his 100 favourite books, which Bowie produced in 2013.
 It’s surprising and wide-ranging, giving another completely fascinating insight into his mind.

 You can’t deny that Morley knows his subject backwards and is a true fan, but his writing style may not be to everyone’s taste.
 It’s wordy, highly literate and full of references; the sentences can be long and rambling, multi-claused, causing you to forget where they started, but they can also be evocative and beguiling in their way.
 This book was written in around ten weeks, although some sections are based around previous work.
-It does show signs of the hurry to rush to print, there is some repetition and it could have been edited and proof-read a little better in places.
+There is some repetition and it could have been edited and proof-read a little better in places – no doubt, commercial pressures reduced the publishing timeline.

 That said, I very much enjoyed Morley’s book and it has whetted my appetite to read more by Morley, and definitely more about Bowie – I have Sean Egan’s 2015 anthology of interviews, Bowie on Bowie, and most frequent collaborator Tony Visconti’s autobiography Bowie, Bolan and the Brooklyn Boy lined up.
 I’ll finish with one more quote from Morley: